kwangzera/Identicon-Generator/README.md

 This program randomly generates symmetrical 7 by 7 identicons with a border.
 Once opened there are the options to generate a new pattern and a new colour separately.
-Alteratively, the custom button can be used to import IDs to create customized patterns.
+Alternatively, the custom button can be used to import IDs to create customized patterns.

 The general format of a ID: #hex_row1_row2_row3_row4_row5_row6_row7
 #hex represents the colour of the pattern